lorenzobabini/Tesseract-GUI-to-create-training-data/README.md

 ## Citation

 If you use this software in your work, please cite the original work by Daniel Shea and, if your modifications are relevant to your application, also this modified version.
-Full citation details are available in the `CITATION.cff` file in this repository.
+Full citation details are available in the `CITATION.cff` file in this repository; or click to "Cite this repository" button to copy the format you need.